 Even in the presence of firm-level data, the second issue lies in the lack of credible sources of identification of STW treatment.
 In almost all countries with STW programs in place, there is no variation in firms' eligibility for STW.
-The issue will be even more acute for the current recession, as most countries have purposefully extended STW access to every single firm.
+The issue will be even more acute for the COVID-19 recession, as most countries have purposefully extended STW access to every single firm.
 This severely complicates identification, with no obvious method to control for the selection of firms into STW take-up.
 Most papers, therefore, rely on the structure of calibrated models to analyze the effects of STW on workers and firms (e.g. Tilly and Niedermayer [2017]).
 Alternatively, a few studies have tried to find instruments for the take-up of STW.
 Boeri and Bruecker [2011], Cahuc and Carcillo [2011] and Hijzen and Martin [2013] instrument STW take-up during the Great Recession with firms' prior experience with the program and find competing results.
-More recently, Cahuc, Kramarz and Nevoux [2018] offer a credible IV strategy in the French context.
-They instrument STW take-up using the proximity of a firm to other firms that used STW before the recession.
-As an alternative instrument, they use responsetime variation in the administrative treatment of STW applications across French departments.
+More recently, Cahuc, Kramarz and Nevoux [2021] offer a credible IV strategy in the French context.
+They instrument STW take-up using the interaction between the approval rate of STW applications by the local authority - an indicator of the local administration efficiency - and a measure of the shock hitting each firm at the local level.
 They find, similar to our results, large and significant employment effects of STW treatment.
 Another recent study also finds significant positive employment effects of STW in Switzerland during the Great Recession, comparing firms in the program to firms whose STW application was rejected (Kopp and Siegenthaler [2021]).

-1State STW programs have been actively promoted by the Job Creation Act of 2012, as well as by the 2020 CARES Act.
+1State STW programs were actively promoted by the Job Creation Act of 2012, as well as by the 2020 CARES Act.
 In 2020, 27 U.S. states had STW programs established in law and 26 had operational programs (U.S. Department of Labor, Employment and Training Administration [2020]).